 Your Choices and Rights With Modern Adoption

-There was a time not long ago that birth parents had virtually no options when it came to the future of their child.
-Often, the placement was made without the birth mother’s consent or knowledge of that child’s future family.
+There was a time not so long ago that birth parents had virtually no options when it came to the future of their child.
+Far too often, placement with an adoptive family was made without even the birth mother’s consent and without sharing with her any information about the child’s future family.

 The Adoptive Family

-Once you have narrowed down your choice of adoptive families, you can talk to them on the phone or possibly in person.
-This will help you make the decision about which parents are the right parents for your child.
+Once you have narrowed down your choices for potential adoptive families, you can talk to them on the phone, by text or email, and even, in person.
+This is another excellent way to help decide which adoptive parents are the right parents for your child.

 The Birth Experience

-Childbirth is an experience that no one other than the birth mother should dictate in any way.
-Giving birth is personal, emotional and physical.
-So, you have the right to decide where and how you’ll give birth.
-You can also choose who can be in attendance.
+Childbirth is an experience so personal that no one other than the birth mother should dictate in any way how it goes.
+Giving birth is personal, emotional, and physical.
+This is one of the reasons why Lifetime helps you create a birth plan, letting you decide where and how you’ll give birth.
+You can also choose who can be in attendance at the birth itself.

 The Ongoing Relationship

-Studies show that birth moms and adopted children lead happier, more satisfying lives when they have an ongoing relationship.
-An open adoption allows birth mothers to communicate with their child and his or her family with phone calls, emails, social media or even face-to-face visits.
+Numerous studies have shown that birth moms and adopted children lead happier, more satisfying lives when they have an ongoing relationship.
+An open adoption or a semi-open adoption allows birth mothers to communicate with their child and his or her family with phone calls, emails, social media, or even face-to-face visits.

-You can choose what type and how much contact you wish to have with your child as they grow up.
+You can choose what type of contact as well as how much contact you wish to have with your child as they grow up.
 You might want to see your child a few times per year.
-You may wish to spend holidays and birthdays with your child, or you might be more comfortable with a distant relationship that has no person-to-person contact.
+You may wish to spend holidays and birthdays with your child.
+Or you might be more comfortable with less frequent interactions or a more distant relationship with no person-to-person contact.

 Lifetime Adoption Center is a BBB Accredited Business with an A+ rating